 Similarly, they would worship the paddy storage container before storing the harvest praying that the container never turns empty.

-As the rice grains have such religious importance in Nepali culture, their significant presence can be seen in several festivals and ceremonies.
+As rice grains have such religious importance in Nepali culture, their significant presence can be seen in several festivals and ceremonies.
 One such ceremony is Annaprashan.

 Rice is the initial and easily digestible solid food a baby eats.
 Annaprashan is celebrated when the infant is ready to make the transition from a liquid diet to solids.